 - Supreme Court of Appeals of West Virginia

-- Pioneered the first case of same-gender sexual harassment under the West Virginia Human Rights Act, Willis v.
-Walmart Inc., winning the then-novel cause of action for client both at trial and on argument to the West Virginia Supreme Court of Appeals
+- Willis v.
+Walmart Inc., (West Virginia): Lead counsel pioneering the first case of same-gender sexual harassment under the West Virginia Human Rights Act, winning the then-novel cause of action for client both at trial and on argument to the West Virginia Supreme Court of Appeals

-- Attained one of the largest judgments in the state for an individual claim under the West Virginia Consumer Credit and Protection Act (WVCCPA), in excess of $460,000
+- Mey v.
+Travel Options, Inc. (West Virginia): Lead counsel attaining one of the largest individual judgments under the West Virginia Consumer Credit and Protection Act (WVCCPA), in excess of $460,000

 News & Insights